Naruto Shippuden the Movie: Bonds

-Naruto Shippuden the Movie: Bonds (劇場版 疾風伝 絆, Gekijōban Naruto Shippūden: Kizuna) is a 2008 Japanese animated martial arts fantasy film based on Masashi Kishimoto's manga and anime series.
+Naruto Shippuden the Movie: Bonds (劇場版 疾風伝 絆, Gekijō-ban Naruto Shippūden Kizuna) is a 2008 Japanese animated martial arts fantasy film based on Masashi Kishimoto's manga and anime series.
 Released on August 2, 2008, it was announced in Weekly Shōnen Jump along with the DVD release date for the first Naruto: Shippuden film.
 The trailer for the second film aired with episodes 40 and 41, and again with episode 66 and 67.
 In episodes 70 and 73 the opening sequence was replaced with footage from the film.
 Its English version was released on DVD and Blu-ray on October 25, 2011 in North America.
 The film's theme song "No Rain No Rainbow" is performed by Home Made Kazoku.
-The movie is set between the third season and the fourth season of the Naruto: Shippuden anime series.
+The movie is set after the episode 71 of the Naruto: Shippuden anime series.